1966 NSWRFL season: Match details

 Huddart was dominant for the clinical Saints who did not concede a try for a staggering seventh time in eight grand final victories.
 He had been niggled early in the game by the Balmain forwards and responded by running freely all match and crashing the Tigers with fiery tackles.

-With the full-time siren St George had won their 11th successive Grand Final, setting a record that is unlikely to be ever broken in first grade rugby league or perhaps in any top-grade world team sport.
+With the full-time siren St George had won their 11th successive Grand Final, setting a record that is unlikely to be ever broken in first grade rugby league.
+It was their most convincing Grand Final win since 1961.